nummacway/gb300/README.md

 ```

 The file's content is matched to a Format string to extract the values.
 Funnily, this file is Windows (CR+LF) by default, even though the Format string is specifically Unix (LF).
-The encoding is UTF-8 without BOM.
+The encoding is UTF-8 without BOM (the device will not get past the boot logo if a BOM is present).

-Let's have a closer look at it:
+Let's take a closer look at it:

 | Default&nbsp;Content | Description |
 | -------------------- | ----------- |